gitkeniwo/knowledge-engineering-course-project/README.md

 2024-06-11 10:51:00.951+0000 INFO  creationDate: 2024-06-10T23:52:45.176Z
 2024-06-11 10:51:00.951+0000 INFO  Started.
 ```
 The server will listen on `localhost:7687` for neo4j [bolt](https://neo4j.com/docs/bolt/current/bolt/) request, which is also the port you should fill in when using neo4j python driver.
-Web console is enable on `localhost:7474` through HTTP.
+Web console is enabled on `localhost:7474` through HTTP.

 Take note of where the `import` directory is located.
 This is the place to drop your CSV if you need to import CSV by cypher queries.
 See https://neo4j.com/docs/getting-started/data-import/csv-import/#import-load-csv